 - Marijuana: 463 people

-The following opioid pain relievers may be abused in a way that leads to health problems, including dependence, addiction, overdose and withdrawal:
+The following opioid pain relievers may be used in a way that leads to health problems, including dependence, addiction, overdose and withdrawal:

 - Actiq (fentanyl)

 - Norco (hydrocodone)

 - Dilaudid (hydromorphone)

 Signs And Symptoms Of Substance Use And Addiction